Reading at Montpelier

 In Foundation, a phoneme is sent home weekly, with a suggested activity for the children to apply their learning.
 In KS1 and KS2, at the beginning of every term, the spellings for the whole term are sent home.
 As well as this, weekly reminders are sent home with fun suggestions as to how the children could learn their words.
 Each week’s spellings are broken down in to bronze (must learn), silver (should learn) and gold (could learn) spellings.
 On most occasions, children working at age-related expectations, should be learning all of the words.
 Spellings can be topic words, common exception words, words from the national curriculum spelling lists or words that follow a pattern or rule that the children have been learning.

-Every week, children in Years 1-6 complete a wow write.
+Every week, children in Years 1-6 complete a fun spelling activity.
 This assesses their ability to spell the words and spelling rules/patterns taught and sent home in the previous week.
-Children hear a bronze, silver and gold dictation containing the spellings.
+Activities include Wow Writes where children hear a bronze, silver and gold dictation containing the spellings.
 Children write down the sentences, demonstrating their ability to spell the words in context.

 Phonics is taught through discrete daily sessions from Foundation to Year Two and, in KS2, regular sessions are delivered where a need is identified.
 We follow the ‘Letters and Sounds’ systematic approach.
 This means that the children are taught the 44 phonemes (sounds) in the English language, linking letters or groups of letters with sounds.
 We use Read, Write, Inc. resources to support our teaching.
 We endeavour to make learning phonics as practical, multi-sensory, engaging and memorable as possible for our children.